 H109 – Shooting Workshop

-Perfect for the first year photo student.
+Perfect for the first-year photo student.
 Learn how to be master of your camera.
 Composition, light metering in tricky situations, bulb and flash will all be covered.
 Bring your questions and your cameras!
-Materials: camera and film/digital camera and external flash
+Materials: DSLR/mirrorless camera and external flash

 H110 – Working with Shutter Speeds

 Blurring motion.
 Stopping motion.
 Panning.
 From Eadweard Muybridge’s photos of a horse running to today’s bursting ballons here is your chance to experiment with some of these techniques.
 Materials: DSLR/mirrorless camera and tripod

 Learn how to use some of the cool apps for smartphones to capture unique images.
 Materials: a smartphone with any of the following apps: Hipstamatic, Instagram, ProHDR, SnapSeed